Early menopause and lymphoma

 Self-help strategies

-Following a healthy lifestyle can help to reduce the symptoms of early menopause.
+The NHS suggest that following a healthy lifestyle can help with the symptoms of menopause.
+This includes having a healthy diet.

 In addition to a healthy diet, you can help yourself by: